 I haven’t always been a fit adult (I guess I was an active kid, though, so that helps).
-In fact, from when we moved to southeast Asia in 2005, and up until about five years ago, my doctor would tell me at my annual physical, that I was morbidly obese (ug, looking through pictures to find one to link here was super depressing).
+In fact, from when we moved to southeast Asia in 2005, and up until 2012, my doctor would tell me at my annual physical, that I was morbidly obese (ug, looking through pictures to find one to link here was super depressing).

-Then, about four years ago (in October 2012), I had to have my gallbladder out (while living in Japan, and mostly in Japanese, which I don’t speak), and although it went super smoothly, that experience scared me sufficiently enough to never want to go to the hospital again.
+Then, in October 2012, I had to have my gallbladder out (while living in Japan, and mostly in Japanese, which I don’t speak), and although it went super smoothly, that experience scared me sufficiently enough to never want to go to the hospital again.
 So, after I recovered from my surgery, I decided that I would do whatever I could to ensure I didn’t have to go back to the hospital (in any country) ever again.

 In about a year, I changed pretty much everything:

 - my diet: from convenience eating to a primarily plant-based, whole foods.

 - my lifestyle: I finally allowed my husband to convince me to go hiking in the Japanese alps on a regular basis, and we started walking around our work neighborhood at least twice a day, during the school day, and then again in the evening near our home.

 - fitness: thanks to my amazingly supportive friends, Elaine and Merilyn, I started running on a regular basis through all of the beautiful parks so close to my house.
 And then, thanks to another wonderful friend, Zoe, I learned about at home workouts like Jillian Micheals and T25, which eventually led to heavy lifting, as guided by one of my oldest friends and amazing personal trainer, Heather.